|

 group discussion, can be solved.
 These drills are very effective in maintaining a well

 trained, efficient fire fighting unit.
-The drills keep our public well trained in prevention
+The drills keep our public well trained in

 and evacuation methods.
 Prevention is always preferable to suppression.